 “We formed this organization so we can explore other issues we face in our society today,” says Khari Bowman, a senior at Overton High School.
 “We want to unite our community so we can bring light to the injustices in America that so many people face.”

 And it’s moving beyond the walls of Overton.
 The students have partnered with their peers at Central High School, joining forces to plan the commemoration.
 The Facing History Student Leadership Group, comprised of students from 15 schools led a community teach-in at White Station high school in the spring.
 Over 200 community members participated in learning about not only Ell Persons but also the culture of lynching during this time period across the United States.

 The experience has helped students like Bowman push themselves beyond their comfort zone to be true upstanders.
-She has actively visited churches, youth groups, and business to ask for support and to help spread awareness about Ell Persons and the mission of SUM.
+She and other members of SUM have actively visited churches, youth groups, and business to ask for support and to help spread awareness about Ell Persons and the mission of SUM.

 “I wouldn’t have discovered activism without this experience because I’m a shy person,” says Bowman.
 “It’s brought out someone who is outspoken and who is excited to share knowledge with others.”